ShinguLari/SinguLari-SDXL-ComfyUI/README.md

 ## Support

-I hope you all enjoy what I do, if you'd like to support me, donations to my BuyMeACoffee (https://bmc.link/SytanSD) would be greatly appreciated, as I am currently 19 an unemployed!
+I hope you all enjoy what I do, if you'd like to support me, donations to my BuyMeACoffee(https://www.buymeacoffee.com/shinguulari) would be greatly appreciated, as I am currently 19 an unemployed!
 Much appreciation everybody!

 ## Acknowledgements

 Thanks to the creators of ComfyUI for creating a flexible and powerful UI.
-Another special thanks to PseudoTerminalX, Caith, ThrottleKitty, ComfyAnonymous, HumbleMikey, CaptnSeraph, and Joe Penna for the support and help working on this project.
+Another special thanks to PseudoTerminalX, Caith, ThrottleKitty, ComfyAnonymous, HumbleMikey, CaptnSeraph, and Joe Penna for the support and help working on this project.(This folk is originated by SytanSD(https://github.com/SytanSD/Sytan-SDXL-ComfyUI)